 Bonheur had recommended that we informed the Constantinople Police to arrest him before the assassin fled again.

-I told Bonheur we did not have time, instead, we entered secretly in the eerie neighborhood.
+I had told Bonheur we did not have time, instead, we entered secretly in the eerie neighborhood.

 The assassin had then entered into a house.

-We prepared our pistols for the deadly encounter.
+We had prepared our pistols for the deadly encounter.